anth12/inner-fire/_pages/eclectic-workshops.md

 permalink: /zoom-classes/
 title: Zoom Classes + YouTube access
 ---
-Zoom classes are continuing in 2022.
+Zoom classes are continuing in 2022. £8 drop-in (live or recording) or pay a monthly subscription of £32 per class to access via YouTube channel at your leisure (I'm happy to discuss a discount if needed).

 Email to join us for:

 **Tuesdays: Dru and Transformative Mix from10:30-11:30 GMT**